 ‘Fartlek’ is a Swedish term meaning ‘speed play’.
-The technique involves alternating segments of fast and slow jogging – though it can be applied to other fitness routines too.
+The fartlek technique involves alternating segments of fast and slow jogging, though it can be applied to other fitness routines too.

 Unlike other workouts, Fartlek isn’t based on timed exercises.
 You can choose to speed up or slow down whenever you want – which makes it great for beginners.
-It also doesn’t require any special equipment, as all you need is yourself, and a marker to help you know when to speed up.
+Fartlek training also doesn’t require any special equipment.
+All you need is yourself, and a marker to help you know when to speed up.
 You can really have fun with this bit: jogging faster every time your music shifts to the chorus, every time you pass a lamppost…or our personal favourite, speeding up every time you see a dog!

-Whatever way you choose to do Fartlek training, it might just put the fun back into your fitness.
+Whatever way you choose to do Fartlek training, it might just put the fun back into your fitness routine.